One of the friendliest and most intelligent dogs out there, the Goldendoodle has become a fast favorite for many families.

 How Breeding Affects Goldendoodle Sizes

 Most often, you’ll receive a Goldendoodle that was bred from the two species that make up the Goldendoodle–the Golden Retriever and the Poodle.

-There are five versions of the Poodle: Standard, Miniature, Toy, Klein, and Teacup.
-When it comes to breeding, the Standard, Miniature, and Toy are the most often used.
 The height of your Goldendoodle will be a blend between what kind of Poodle is used and the Golden Retriever.
+(You can learn all about Golden Retrievers here.)

 Goldendoodles that stem from a Standard Poodle will likely be the taller and heaviest of the versions that you can select from.

 Goldendoodles with this Poodle for a parent will be smaller than their Standard versions.
 They’ll range somewhere between a small and medium-sized breed.

 The Toy Poodle has a height of 8 to 10 inches tall with a weight of 6 to 9 pounds.
 It’s rare for a Toy Poodle to weight anything more than 10 pounds.